mmmmpf/RepData_PeerAssessment1/PA1_template.md

 #str(activity)
 #summary(activity)
 ```
-## What is the mean total number of steps taken per day?
+## What is mean total number of steps taken per day?
 Calculate the total number of steps taken per day:

 ```r